orangeSi/GSSplayground/README.md

 #### Tips:<br>
 ```
-SamFixCigar.jar of jvarkit will convert M to X/= in cigar of sam file, if do this, will see snp of reads
+$samtools calmd or SamFixCigar.jar of jvarkit will convert M to X/= in cigar of sam file, if do this, will see snp of reads in read_mapping
 ```

 #### ToDo:<br>